Turban: Christianity

 In Kenya, the Akurinu, a Christian denomination, wear turbans as religious headgear.
-The official name of the denomination is The Kenya Foundation Of The Prophets Church or else Holy Ghost Church.
+The official name of the denomination is The Kenya Foundation of the Prophets Church, or else Holy Ghost Church.
 Both men and women wear white turbans; children wear tunics.
 Some Oriental Orthodox churches such as the Coptic Orthodox Church and the Syriac Orthodox Church include turbans in the vestments for the priest.

+The origin of the word akurinu is not clear.
+It is said by some to come from the Kikuyu question Mukuri-ni which translates to 'who is the redeemer?'.
+Others say that it comes from the growling sounds made by early adherents to the sect when possessed by the spirit, an act described as gukurina.
+In his book Facing Mt.
+Kenya, Jomo Kenyatta states that the akurinu referred to themselves as Arooti(dreamers), people of God.

+The akurinu identify Joseph Ng'ang'a as the founder of the sect.
+It was Ng'ang'a who ascended Mount Kenya (then known as Mount Kirinyaga) with the first four akurinu prophets - Joseph Kanini, Henry Maina, Philip Mukubwa, and Lilian Njeru.
+It was on this ascension that the akurinu say Njeru was instructed to remove all adornments she had worn, throw them into River Nyamindi, and cover her hair.
+They also claim to have been instructed by God to lift their hands in the air as they pray.
+These two practices form an integral part of akurinu religious beliefs today.

 Islam

 In Islamic cultures, some men wear a turban-style headdress in emulation of Muhammad who is believed to have worn a black or white turban.
+It is sometimes called an Imama.
 The head wraps are worn in different ways and called by different names depending on the region and culture.
 Examples include (عمامة `emãmah) in Arabic, and the Dastar (دستار) in Persian.
+The most preferred style is the elliptic cylindrical headwrap, with the tail hanging behind.

 In Shi'a Islam, a black head wrap around a small white cap is worn by descendants of Muhammad called Sayyids, and white turbans by other well-educated persons and scholars.
 Sufi Muslims often wear a green head wrap around a small cap or the green head wrap alone.
 Members of the Dawat-e-Islami movement wear green turbans, whereas members of Sunni Dawate Islami (which broke away from Dawat-e-Islami in 1992) wear white turbans.

 In Sudan, large white headdresses connote high social status.
 In India and Pakistan the cap is called a topi.
 Women of Islam typically do not wear turbans, as it is typically considered part of a man's dress, while women do typically cover their hair as part of hijab.

 However, just as some Muslim women wear no headcovering, some modern Muslim women wear a turban style covering.
 Although it is still not as widely accepted by the more conservative Islamic communities.